Fellwanderer

 <<>>

-It is hard to believe it has been over three decades since Fellwanderer was last in print.
-I understand it is a book of its time and wouldn’t sell to the masses today.
-Fortunately, copies are still easily found.
+It’s surreal to contemplate that over three decades have passed since Fellwanderer was last in print.
+Although it is a product of its time and might not resonate with the masses today, it’s reassuring that copies are still readily available for those who appreciate its significance.

 The book closes with one of Wainwright’s finest passages that still resonates with fellwalkers today: